Choosing the right workforce management platform can make or break your day-to-day operations.

 PTO & leave management – Winner: Connecteam

-I find Connecteam’s time off management features surprisingly smooth.
+I find Connecteam’s time off management features extremely smooth.
 Employees can submit leave requests directly through the mobile app, whether for vacation, sick leave, or unpaid time off.
 Managers receive instant alerts, and approvals can be done in just a few taps.

 What I really like?
 The system syncs those approvals with the schedule and timesheets, so you’re not manually cross-checking leave records later.